 Available in Enterprise Edition E20.

-Elasticsearch allows you to search large volumes of data quickly, and in near real time, by creating and managing an index of post data.
+Elasticsearch allows you to search large volumes of data quickly, in near real time, by creating and managing an index of post data.
 The indexing process can be managed from the System Console after setting up and connecting an Elasticsearch server.
 The post index is stored on the Elasticsearch server and is updated constantly after new posts are made.
 In order to index existing posts, a bulk index of the entire post database must be generated.

 When to use Elasticsearch¶

 The default Mattermost database search starts to show performance degradation at around 2.5 million posts, depending on the specifications for the database server.
 If you expect your Mattermost server to have more than 2.5 million posts, we recommend using Elasticsearch for optimum search performance.

 The set up process for the Elasticsearch server is documented in the official Elasticsearch documentation.

 You must install the ICU Analyzer Plugin when setting up Elasticsearch for Mattermost.

 Follow these steps to connect your Elasticsearch server to Mattermost and generate the post index.

 - Open System Console > Environment > Elasticsearch (or System Console > Advanced > Elasticsearch in versions prior to 5.12).